sandrolain/es6-experiments/README.md

 - **promport**: module import with Promise
 - **sleep**: sleep function with Promise
 - **array-filters**: collection of function for array.filter method
+- **smart-obj**: object wrapper that automatically invokes functions on the properties according to their prefix

 Once you have cloned or downloaded the repository you can find some test files in the directory / test.
 *At the moment the test results are visible in the browser javascript console.*